1989–90 Rugby Football League season

 The 1989–90 Rugby Football League season was the 95th ever season of professional rugby league football in Britain.
 Fourteen teams competed from August, 1989 until May, 1990 for the Stones Bitter Championship, Premiership Trophy and Silk Cut Challenge Cup.

 Season summary

-Warrington beat Oldham 24–16 to win the Lancashire County Cup, and Bradford Northern beat Featherstone Rovers 20–14 to win the Yorkshire County Cup.

-League Tables
+Trafford Borough entered the Second Division and.
+Mansfield Marksmen changed their name to Nottingham City.

-Runcorn Highfield became only the second peacetime team in the history of the Rugby Football League to lose every game, and the first since Liverpool City in 1906-1907.
+Runcorn Highfield became only the second peacetime team in the history of the Rugby Football League to lose every game, and the first since Liverpool City in 1906–1907.